 The Brooklyn Digital Conservatory has also formed partnerships with manufacturers to offer discounted software and hardware including Ableton, Arturia and Keith McMillen.
 Additionally, we offer discounts for students who choose to take online courses through Point Blank Music School online and Soundfly.com

 The digital revolution that began in the 1970’s has altered how people live and communicate in a myriad of ways and almost no art form has been affected as much music.
 The ways in which music is produced and distributed has changed vastly, especially since 2000.
 It is an incredible time to be involved in the production of music because for the first time in human history, any person with an internet connection can access almost all the music produced across the globe.
 Also, a producer now only needs a simple laptop, software and an internet connection to produce a song heard around the world.
 Since equipment is relatively cheap, what differentiates producers now is not so much their access to equipment, but their skills in using what they have.

-The purpose of the Brooklyn Digital Conservatory is to bring top level production education to aspiring producers worldwide through our global workshops.
+The purpose of the Brooklyn Digital Conservatory is to bring top level production education to aspiring producers worldwide through our global workshops which at the moment are taught in English and Spanish.
 Our faculty presenters are master artist/producers and educators dedicated to both artistry and teaching.
 Our goal is also to foster connections between the electronic music creative communities worldwide.